AngelAuraMC/amethyst-website-next/README.md

 ### Contribution guidelines
 If you'd like to contribute to this repository then by all means feel free to by sending a pull request.

+When contributing code, please make sure to update any file versions both in the file itself and on this README in the format YYYY.MMDD.patch.
+This format should leave you with v2025.0630.1 if the day is June 30th of 2025 and it is the second time you have updated the file in the day.

 ## Third Party Resources
 - [Font Awesome](https://fontawesome.com/) Free [(v6.4.0)](https://fontawesome.com/v6/docs/changelog/#v6-4-0)